 The white grape variety (also Geilweilerhof GA-49-22) is a new variety between Bacchus x Seyve-Villard 12-375 (Villard Blanc).
-With the same parents the two new varieties Sirius and Staufer were created.
-The name comes from the well-known bird from mythology, which burned itself to rise from the ashes new and rejuvenated.
+The same parents also produced the new varieties Sirius and Staufer.
+The name comes from the well-known bird from mythology that burnt itself to emerge new and rejuvenated from the ashes.
 It contains genes from Vitis berlandieri, Vitis rupestris and Vitis vinifera.
-The hybrid was crossed by the breeder Dr. Gerhardt Alleweldt (1927-2005) at Geilweilerhof in Siebeldingen-Pfalz.
-The plant variety protection was granted in 1992.
-The medium-early ripening, frost hardy variety is resistant to both types of mildew and is therefore considered a so-called PIWI variety, but is susceptible to botrytis.
-It produces yellow-green white wines with moderate acidity, discreet muscatel and aromas of elderberry.
-The variety is also used as a table grape.
-In 2009, it occupied 48 hectares of vineyards in Germany (mostly in the Nahe and Rheinhessen regions).
+The hybrid was crossed by the breeder Dr. Gerhardt Alleweldt (1927-2005) at the Geilweilerhof in Siebeldingen-Pfalz.
+Plant variety protection was granted in 1992.
+The medium-early ripening, frost-hardy variety is resistant to both types of powdery mildew and is therefore considered a so-called PIWI variety, but is susceptible to botrytis.
+It produces yellow-green white wines with moderate acidity, a discreet muscat tone and aromas of elderberry.
+However, the variety is also used as table grape.
+In 2018, it occupied 46 hectares of vineyards in Germany (Nahe and Rheinhessen) (D-STATIS).
 There are further stocks in England, Denmark, Sweden, Switzerland and Austria.

 There is a vast number of sources on the web where one can acquire knowledge about wine.
 But none has the scope, timeliness and accuracy of the information in the encyclopaedia at wein.plus.
 I use it regularly and rely on it.Sigi Hiss

 freier Autor und Weinberater (Fine, Vinum u.a.), Bad Krozingen